Quick Sesame Udon Noodles

 Udon noodles get their flavor here from a toasted sesame seed sauce.

 - Servings: 4

 - 1/2 cup unhulled sesame seeds

 - 2 scallions, white and light-green parts only, thinly sliced

 Bring a stockpot of water to a boil.
-Stir in noodles, and cook until al dente, about 6 minutes, or according to package instructions.
+Stir in the noodles, and cook until al dente, about 6 minutes or according to package instructions.
 Remove from heat, and drain.
 Transfer noodles to a serving bowl, and toss with 1 tablespoon sesame oil.
 Set aside.

 Gently toast unhulled sesame seeds in a small skillet set over low heat until just fragrant, about 2 minutes.
 Transfer seeds to a bowl to cool.

 Place toasted sesame seeds, soy sauce, mirin, the remaining 2 tablespoons sesame oil, and the rice-wine vinegar in the jar of a blender; process until smooth and creamy.
 Pour dressing over reserved noodles, and toss to combine.
 Sprinkle with black sesame seeds, if using, and scallions.
 Serve immediately.